thuanyg/movie_stream_app/README.md

 # WatchEz - Movie Stream App
-Movie app made in Flutter with clean architecture using Provider and the movie db API.
+Movie app made in Flutter with clean architecture using Provider and the phimapi.

 ## Features
 - Sign in/Sign up (Authentication)